SethSterlin/A-B-Landing-Page-Test-Maven-Fuzzy-Factory/README.md

 The analysis followed these steps:

 Identify the launch point of the new landing page
-The first appearance of /lander-1 was identified to establish the start of the test period and ensure only post-launch sessions were included.
+The first appearance of `/lander-1` was identified to establish the start of the test period and ensure only post-launch sessions were included.

 Select relevant test sessions
 Sessions were filtered to include only:

 Sessions created after the new landing page launch

-Traffic from Google Search (nonbrand) paid campaigns
+Traffic from `Google Search (nonbrand)` paid campaigns

 Sessions occurring before July 28, 2012

 Determine the landing page for each session
-For each session, the first pageview was extracted to identify whether users landed on /home or /lander-1.
+For each session, the first pageview was extracted to identify whether users landed on `/home` or `/lander-1`.

 Identify bounced sessions
 Sessions were classified as bounced if only one pageview occurred during the entire session.

 Calculate Bounce Rate by landing page
-Bounce Rate was calculated separately for /home and /lander-1 by dividing bounced sessions by total sessions for each landing page.
+Bounce Rate was calculated separately for `/home` and `/lander-1` by dividing bounced sessions by total sessions for each landing page.

 Result Summary

-**The new landing page (/lander-1) achieved a lower bounce rate (53.22%) compared to the homepage (58.34%)**, indicating improved user engagement for paid search traffic.
+**The new landing page (`/lander-1`) achieved a lower bounce rate (53.22%) compared to the homepage (58.34%)**, indicating improved user engagement for paid search traffic.
 This result suggests that aligning landing page design more closely with user intent can effectively reduce early session drop-offs.

 ![enter image description here](https://raw.githubusercontent.com/SethSterlin/A-B-Landing-Page-Test-Maven-Fuzzy-Factory/refs/heads/main/9effb71f-0020-4d98-a302-f2797e89445e.png)